ntxn/Node.js-Bootcamp/natours/README.md

         - Ex: `morgan` (`npm i morgan`)
         - => `app.use(morgan('dev'));`
         - => `GET /api/v1/tours 200 6.250 ms - 8681` - is printed in terminal

+    - <a href="#">Creating and Mounting Multiple Routers</a>

+      - According to the RESTful architecture, each resource like tours or users should be an endpoint.
+So we'd want to create a route for each of the resources and put them in a separate file to make it easier to manage when the app gets bigger.
+      - To make each resource a route, we use middleware `express.Router()`.
+Each of the resource now becomes a mini app having its own root
+      - Once the request match the endpoint declared in `app.use(...)`, it will run the attached Router

+        ```js
+        const tourRouter = express.Router();

+        tourRouter.route('/').get(getAllTours).post(createTour);
+        tourRouter
+          .route('/:id')
+          .get(getTour)
+          .patch(updateTour)
+          .delete(deleteTour);

+        app.use('/api/v1/tours', tourRouter);
+        ```